walterxie/assignment-prs/README.md

 p : p value
 ```

-The genotypes data belongs to 26 humans selected from 5 super populations and 3 Hominins (named as "Altai" "Denisovan" "Vindija33.19").
-The file format is same as [VCF](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/) except that it is tab-delimited and the first row is column names.
+The genotype data you will calculate PRSs for belong to 26 humans selected from 5 super populations and 3 ancient hominins (named as "Altai" "Denisovan" "Vindija33.19").
+The file format for the genotype data is the same as [VCF](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/) except that it is tab-delimited and the first row contains column names.

 1. __BMI__ (bmi)